MakeMagazinDE/HOAX/readme.md

 HX3 Firmware Installation (english)
 ===================================

+<b>LATEST NEWS:</b> New update program for Windows available - makes fiddling with AVRdude and TeraTerm obsolete!
+See directory LATEST.

+FPGA configuration and scan cores may be uploaded by provided .ttl TeraTerm macro and .bat batch files.

+For update, connect FTDI cable to your board and make shure connection works in TeraTerm (HX3 should respond to ENTER key with "#0:255=0 [OK]").
+Remember the COM port number it uses (may be randomly assigned by Windows system from COM 3 up).
+Exit TeraTerm.
+Insert RESET Jumper on HX3 PL1 (R position, pin 5 to 6).
+Open Windows command window (run "cmd.exe"), change to current HOAX directory and start AVRdude batch by typing

+* hoaxflash_main XX<br>
+or<br>
+* hoaxflash_expander XX

+with XX = your COM port number, but don't press ENTER key.
+Remove RESET jumper in the very same moment you hit ENTER (!).
+AVRdude will start and flash the AVR controller.
+Try again when "out of sync" message issued.
+When finished, HX3 should reboot.

+Start TeraTerm and "connect".
+Run macro ttl file from TeraTerm, depending of scan core required.
+Macro will update FPGA configuration and scan cores.

 Please note installation instructions on http://wiki.keyboardpartner.de!
 We recommend downloading the whole repository by button "Download ZIP" (right above) and unzipping to "C:\HOAX\" as the batch files and TeraTerm macros assume this path.
 Please backup your own batches/macros before!